 You might be surprised to know that, although uncommon, some horses just have poor coordination that in extreme cases can cause the horse to trip.
 Much the same as horses who have a problem with their conformation this can make them problematic to ride at faster speeds.

-It’s not possible to correct the conformation or coordination of a horse but you can, nevertheless, help to prevent them from tripping by training and by keeping them collected while ridden.
+It’s not possible to correct the conformation or coordination of a horse but you can, nevertheless, help to prevent them from tripping by training and by keeping them collected (This is where the pace is shorter but with increased lightness and mobility.
+The horse should be alert) while ridden.
 This won’t stop him from tripping completely but it’ll help to keep him alert and therefore less likely to actually fall when he does trip.

 Are your horse’s toes too long?

 Horses whose feet aren’t trimmed properly or not often enough can suffer when their toes are too long.
 This is because if the toes are too long it can alter when the horse puts it’s foot down, this, in turn, alters the gait slightly which can cause stumbling.
 It’s not quite the same but it’s a bit like trying to walk when you’ve got really bad pins and needles in your foot – you try but because you put the ‘problem’ foot down earlier than you’re brain expects you stumble.